a hundred times

 The error of being

-days I write down at least one poem or idea:
+days I used to write at least one poem or idea:

 a complaint somewhere between a runny nose and diarrha.